 Many visitors instantly take the snow-white petals on the trees covering extended territories of Central California for almond orchards.
 Indeed, the white bloom is one of the characteristics of the almond trees.
-Yet, California has more than just almond orchards.
-White flowers also adorn apple, plum, apricot, and citrus trees, making them look almost identical to the untrained eye.
+Yet California has more than just almond orchards.
+The white flowers also adorn apple, plum, apricot, and citrus trees, making them look almost identical to the untrained eye.

 The Best Time to Visit Blooming Almond Orchards in California

 The almond orchards in California are in bloom now.
 Every year from mid-February until mid-March, thousand of he blossoming trees morph the Central Valley of California into a white floral sea.
 The bloom, however, doesn’t last long.
 The almond trees keep their flowery accessories for approximately three weeks before covering the ground with the beautiful spring “snow”.